hamedmirzaei/spring-boot-camel-composite-service/README.md

 ![Architecture](imgs/composite-service-arch.png)

 This is a simple banking business flow.
-There is two simple services `Customer` and `Base Info`.
+There is a simple `Customer` service.
+Each customer is either `Real` or `Legal` and has a one-to-one relationship with either `RealBaseInfo` or `LegalBaseInfo` respectively.
-Each customer has a one-to-one relationship with base info which stores it's first name and last name.
+This base information services contains information like first and last names for real customers and organization name, code and address for legal customers.
 Each of these services is implemented as a `Spring Boot` application and simply on different ports.
 A composite service has been implemented to combine these two services as a single one using `Apache Camel`.
 Additionally, for simple testing another service has been implemented too which is a UI module and